 Incidents – Between the Wars

 Louis Risolio was at Langley AFB in VA as a cook’s helper when he got the chance to transfer to the Special Service Boathouse at Langley.
 They had row boats and sailing dinghies.
-I taught people how to sail, etc. I got a call and they wanted to know if I would like to help pick up a crash boat in Mobile, AL. I said, “When do I leave?”
+I taught people how to sail, etc. One day I got a call and they wanted to know if I would like to help pick up a crash boat in Mobile, AL. I said, “When do I leave?”
 (I didn’t know what they were talking about or what a crash boat was.)
 So that’s how I got into the boat outfit.

 Later he was sent to the Philippines and when the Korean War broke out he was shipped to Fukuoka, Japan.
 He was assigned to the R-1-667 and later to R-1-676.
 He says of his military service: “It was a good life.
 I met a lot of good people and got my education the hard way.
 Would I do it over again?
 You're damn right I would…!”